CMSgov/bcda-static-site/README.md

 ### Using Docker for distributed builds

 Every contributor that uses Docker will have the exact same build as every other contributor.
-Consistent and simple build process:
+The command for a consistent and simple build process is:

 ```
 docker-compose -f docker-compose.yml build static_site